AdobeDocs/campaign.en/help/v8/send/interaction-offer.md

    >[!NOTE]
    >
    >If a target is eligible for multiple weights for a selected offer, the engine keeps the best (highest) weight.
-When calling up the offer engine, an offer is selected a maximum of once per contact.
+When calling up the Offer engine, an offer is selected a maximum of once per contact.

 ### Summary of offer eligibility rules {#a-summary-of-offer-eligibility-rules}